Man looking at the views from Yosemite Point.

 You can rent a bike, bring your own, or take advantage of the bike share program.

-Bike rentals are conveniently available at Curry Village, Yosemite Village, and Yosemite Valley Lodge.
+Bike rentals are available at Curry Village, Yosemite Village, and Yosemite Valley Lodge.

 Where to Stay